An introduction to CAFM systems

 With this in mind, a number of the most prominent CAFM managers and providers include:

-With over 30 years’ experience in developing and delivering cross-industry CAFM solutions, including our comprehensive MRI Evolution package, we have worked with a wide range of clients across the globe to improve the management of their estate, assets and working environments.
+With over 30 years’ experience in developing and delivering cross-industry CAFM solutions, including our comprehensive Facilities Management solutions, we have worked with a wide range of clients across the globe to improve the management of their estate, assets and working environments.

-MRI Evolution, our flagship CAFM/IWMS system, is tailored to the specific requirements of the increasingly mobilised, app-hungry population.
-We are constantly evolving and expanding the capabilities of this technology, with the aim of benefiting all areas of an organisation and empowering teams to take control of FM like never before.
+We are constantly evolving and expanding the capabilities of this technology, with the aim of benefiting all areas of an organization and empowering teams to take control of FM like never before.

 CAFM Explorer is a prominent and well-respected provider of CAFM systems, with their focus on maximising the efficiency of working environments, providing scalable solutions to growing businesses, and improving compliance with the various regulations they must conform to.